 A sure mark of the true professional is the ability to select the right tool for the job.
 Knowing how to maintain, clean, and use as wide array of tools, large and small, is the foundation of work done by a chef.
-Having the proper tools and equipment for the specific task, may mean the difference between a job well done and one done carelessly, incorrectly, or even dangerously.
+Having the proper tools and equipment for a particular task may mean the difference between a job well done and one done carelessly, incorrectly or even dangerously.
 A wide variety of specialized tools are available but before using any new equipment read the owner's manual or have someone experienced with the item instruct on the proper procedures for use and cleaning.
 Remember safety, sanitation and customer service are the foundation of our profession.

-Standards for Tools and Equipment:
+Standards for Tools and Equipment

-- NSF International (NSF), previously known as the National Sanitation Foundation, promulgates consensus standards for the design, construction and installation of kitchen tools, cookware, and equipment.
+NSF International (NSF), previously known as the National Sanitation Foundation, promulgates consensus standards for the design, construction and installation of kitchen tools, cookware and equipment.
 Although NSF is voluntary, most manufacturers submit their designs for certification to show that they are suitable for use in professional food service operations.

-Selecting Tools and Equipment:
+Selecting Tools and Equipment

-- Hand tools: Designed to aid in cutting, shaping, moving, or combining items.
+Hand tools-are designed to aid in cutting, shaping, moving or combining items.
 They have few if any moving parts.
-Spoons, whisks, zester, peeler, spatula, tongs, and knives are among the common hand tools.
+Spoons, whisks, zester, peeler, spatula, tongs and knives are among the common hand tools.

-- Measuring and portioning devices: Recipe ingredients MUST BE measured precisely.
-Measurements may be based on weight (grams, ounces, and pounds) or volume (teaspoons, cups, gallons).
+Measuring and portioning devices- Recipe ingredients MUST BE measured precisely.
+Measurements may be based on weight (grams, ounces and pounds) or volume (teaspoons, cups, gallons).
 Therefore, it is necessary to have available several measuring devices, including liquid and dry measuring cups and a variety of scales.
 Thermometers and timers are also measuring devices.

-- Scales: Necessary to determine weight of an ingredient or a portion of food.
-They must be correctly, and effectively used, and maintained to provide an accurate reading.
+Scales-are necessary to determine weight of an ingredient or a portion of food.
+They must be properly used and maintained to provide an accurate reading.
 Never pick up a scale by its platform for this can damage the balancing mechanism.

-- Volume measuring: Measuring spoons (1/4 tsp to 1 T units), dry measuring cups (1/4 to 1 cup units).
+Volume measuring- measuring spoons (1/4 tsp -1T units), dry measuring cups (1/4-1 cup units)

-- Liquid measuring: Cup to Gallon units; has a lip / pour spout above top measurement to prevent spills.
+Liquid measuring- cup to gallon units -has a lip/ pour spout above top measurement to prevent spills

-- Ladles: Useful in portioning liquids (ounces to milliliters stamped on the handle).
+Ladles- useful in portioning liquids (ounces to milliliters stamped on the handle)

-- Portion scoops: Useful for portioning salads, vegetables, batters, sorbets, truffles.
+Portion scoops- are useful for portioning salads, vegetables, batters, sorbets, truffles.
 A number stamped on the scoop indicates the number level scoopfuls per quart.
 The higher the number means the smaller the scoop's capacity.

-- Cookware: Should be selected for its size, shape, ability to conduct heat evenly and overall quality of its construction.
+Cookware- should be selected for its size, shape, ability to conduct heat evenly and overall quality of its construction.
 Cookware that fails to distribute heat evenly may cause hot spots that burn foods.
 Because different metals conduct heat at different rates, and thicker layers of metal conduct heat more evenly that thinner ones, the most important consideration when choosing cookware are the types and thickness, known as the gauge of the material used.
 Cookware includes sauté pans, stockpots, roasting pans, hotel pans and specialty molds.

-Some Common Items in the Kitchen:
+Some Common Items in the Kitchen

-- Pots, Pans, Hotel Pans (2-inch, 4-inch, half, one-third, and perforated pans). - Strainers and Sieves, chinois, cheesecloth, sifters. - Molds usually made of tinned steel, smooth or patterned, round, oval or rectangular.
+Pots, Pans, Hotel Pans (4 inch, 2 inch, half, one-third, and perforated pans) Strainers and Sieves, chinois, cheesecloth, sifters

+Molds usually made of tinned steel, smooth or patterned, round, oval or rectangular

-- Processing Equipment: Both electric and non-electrical mechanical devices used to chop, puree, slice, grind, or mix foods.
+Processing Equipment- both electric and nonelectrical mechanical devices used to chop, puree, slice, grind, or mix foods.
 ALWAYS follow safety rules for all equipment and report any malfunctions immediately.
 Slicers, mandolin, food chopper (buffalo chopper), food processor, blender, immersion blender, vita prep mixers and juicers are processing equipment.

-- Safety Equipment: Fire extinguishers, first-aid kits, protective gear.
+Safety Equipment-fire extinguishers, first-aid kits, protective gear

-- Cleaning supplies: NEVER stored with or near foods.
+Cleaning supplies- NEVER stored with or near foods

-- Compartment Sink: Garbage disposal, wash, rinse, and sanitize (based off chemicals).
+Compartment Sink- garbage disposal, wash, rinse, and sanitize (based off chemicals)